Alignment Science Blog

 Key Findings

-Finding 1: Longer reasoning → More incoherence
+Finding 1: Longer reasoning → More incoherent errors

 Incoherence vs reasoning length